llambiel/letsecureme/post.md

 ## Nginx Setup

 Now we'll take care of Nginx.
-We're not going to install the package from the Ubuntu repository as we require features (like HTTTP2) that can be found only in the latest "mainline" release branch.
-We add then the Nginx official repository:
+We're not going to install the package from the Ubuntu repository as we require features (like HTTTP2) that can only be found in the latest "mainline" release branch.
+We add then the Nginx official repository using:

 ```
 wget http://nginx.org/keys/nginx_signing.key && sudo apt-key add nginx_signing.key && rm nginx_signing.key